bueltge/multisite-global-media/readme.md

 ```

-4. Activation is not necassary if you store this plugin inside the [Must Use Plugin](https://codex.wordpress.org/Must_Use_Plugins) directory /wp-content/mu-plugins/.
+4. Activation is not necessary if you store this plugin inside the [Must Use Plugin](https://codex.wordpress.org/Must_Use_Plugins) directory /wp-content/mu-plugins/.

 ## Installation
 ### Manual